vimond/k8s-auth-client/README.md

 Kubernetes OIDC authentication client
 =====================================

-This script is intended to be used as a helper script to be used when using OIDC authentication together with Kubernetes.
+This script is intended to be used as a helper script when using OIDC authentication together with Kubernetes.

 The script authenticates with an OIDC compliant identity provider using the Resource Owner Password Credentials grant flow with a confidential client.
 It then sets the id and refresh tokens in the Kubernetes config file for the selected user,